Winter Eye Health

 When it’s cold outside, we know how tempting it is to stand in front of the heater or pump up the heat of your air conditioner to warm up.
 However, by doing so, you may be putting your eye health at risk.
 Apart from drying out the surrounding air, heat causes the tear film on your eyes to evaporate, drying them out and causing discomfort.

-If you already have dry eyes, central heating may exacerbate it.
-The treatment for dry eyes depends upon the cause, so it is important to speak to your optometrist if your eyes feel dry, gritty and red.
+If you already have dry eyes, central heating may exacerbate them.
+Running a humidifier in your home to improve the quality of your indoor air will help as well.
+If your best efforts don’t improve things this winter, your eye doctor may need to prescribe a remedy.
+The treatment for dry eyes depends upon the cause, so it is important to speak to your optometrist if your eyes feel dry, gritty, and red.

-There are some simple steps you can take to minimise the discomfort caused by dry eyes in winter:
+There are some simple steps you can take to minimize the discomfort caused by dry eyes in winter:

 Lower the temperature in rooms when possible.